 If you hire an employee who isn’t entitled to work in New Zealand (even if they tell you otherwise), you could receive a fine of up to $50,000 or face other penalties.

-Everyone you employ needs a written employment agreement.
 You must do it by law, and it’s a great foundation for an employment relationship.
-Our new Employment Agreement Builder will help guide you through the steps to create a proper agreement.
+Our new Employment Agreement Builder (external link) will help guide you through the steps to create a proper agreement.

 You can’t directly ask someone from overseas about their personal history or country of origin in a job interview, but before you hire them you can ask to see evidence they’re allowed to work here.